Melodic Connections Launches Carnegie Hall’s Lullaby Project in Cincinnati

 Lynn Migliara, Development Director

 [Cincinnati OH March 11, 2020] Melodic Connections, a local music-therapy based nonprofit organization, announces its national partnership with the Lullaby Project, a program of Carnegie Hall’s Weill Music Institute.
-The Lullaby Project pairs pregnant women and parents with professional musicians to write personal lullabies for their babies and children.
+The Lullaby Project supports maternal health in Cincinnati.
+It pairs pregnant women and parents with professional musicians to write personal lullabies for their babies and children.
 Through song, they communicate feelings, hopes and dreams as they look to the future with their child.
 The Lullaby Project supports parental health, aids child development, and strengthens the bond between parent and child.

 The first original songs will be created in 2020 in partnership with fathers in Talbert House Fatherhood Project and with mothers from two programs of YWCA Greater Cincinnati, through their partnerships with Every Child Succeeds and Hamilton County Job and Family Services.